epam/fonda/doc/RnaExpressionFastqWorkflow.md

 ### Overall workflow description

-**RnaExpression_Fastq** RNA sequencing data for gene expression analysis using fastq data.
+**RnaExpression_Fastq** workflow works with RNA sequencing data for gene expression analysis using fastq data.

 The workflow provides the following available tools for each analytic step: